 To be eligible for Early and Periodic Screening, Diagnostic, and Treatment services, a beneficiary must be under the age of 21 and have full scope Medi-Cal.
 Early and Periodic Screening, Diagnostic, and Treatment covers services that are necessary to correct or ameliorate any behavioral health condition.
-Services that sustain, support, improve, or make more tolerable a behavioral health condition are considered to help the mental health condition and in turn, are medically necessary and covered as Early and Periodic Screening, Diagnostic, and Treatment services.
+Services that sustain, support, improve, or make more tolerable a behavioral health condition are considered to ameliorate the mental health condition and in turn, are medically necessary and covered as Early and Periodic Screening, Diagnostic, and Treatment services.

-If you have questions about the Early and Periodic Screening, Diagnostic, and Treatment services, please call 800-723-8641 or visit the DHCS Early and Periodic Screening, Diagnostic, and Treatment webpage.
+If you have questions about the Early and Periodic Screening, Diagnostic, and Treatment services, please call 800-723-8641 or visit the DHCS Early and Periodic Screening, Diagnostic, and Treatment webpage at Medi-Cal for Kids & Teens.

-The following services are also available from the mental health plan for children, adolescents, and young people under the age of 21: Therapeutic Behavioral Services, Intensive Care Coordination, Intensive Home Based Services, and Therapeutic Foster Care Services.
+The following services are also available from the mental health plan for children, adolescents, and young adults under the age of 21: Therapeutic Behavioral Services, Intensive Care Coordination, Intensive Home-Based Services, and Therapeutic Foster Care Services.